-Much of the area around The Pool was burned during the Fern Lake Fire in the fall of 2012.
+Much of the area around The Pool was scorched during the Fern Lake Fire in the fall of 2012.
 The wildfire burned 3500 acres in the lower Forest Canyon, Cub Lake and Moraine Park areas, making it the largest wildfire in Rocky Mountain National Park history.
-It’s believed the fire was sparked by an illegal campfire on October 9th.
-Although it was a low intensity fire, and remained under control for the most part, it still forced the closure of almost all the trails in the Moraine Park and Bear Lake Road areas for several weeks.
-That all changed on November 30th when a fierce wind storm brought 70 mph gusts that pushed the fire 3 miles in just 35 minutes, and more than doubled its size as it raced across Moraine Park.
-At its peak, more than 600 fire fighters were assigned to the blaze.
+It's believed the fire was sparked by an illegal campfire on October 9th.
+Although it was a low intensity fire, and for the most part remained under control, it still forced the closure of almost all the trails in the Moraine Park and Bear Lake Road areas for several weeks.
+That all changed on November 30th when a fierce wind storm brought 70 mph gusts that pushed the fire 3 miles in only 35 minutes, and more than doubled its size as it raced across Moraine Park.
+At its peak more than 600 fire fighters were assigned to the blaze.
 The fire was all but fully extinguished when heavy snow arrived in mid-December.

-Roughly two-tenths of a mile beyond The Pool is the side trail to the Old Forest Inn Backcountry Campsite, which contains two individual sites.
-Just past the campsite the trail begins a relentless climb of almost 400 feet over the course of the next 0.7 miles.
+Roughly two-tenths of a mile beyond The Pool is the side trail that leads to the Old Forest Inn Backcountry Campsite, which contains two individual sites.
+Just past the campsite the trail begins a relentless climb of almost 400 feet over the course of the next seven-tenths of a mile.

 Roughly 2.6 miles from the trailhead hikers will finally reach Fern Falls, a beautiful 60-foot waterfall that plunges down Fern Creek.

-From this point you’ll have the option of continuing along the same trail for another 1.2 miles (while ascending another 650 feet) to reach Fern Lake.
+From this point hikers will have the option of continuing along the same trail for another 1.2 miles (while ascending another 650 feet) to visit Fern Lake.